athrur/athrur.github.io/_posts/2023-07-01-university-coursework-reviewed.md

 As my first year of university comes to a close, I thought it would be fun to look back on some of the coursework I've completed.
 Unfortunately, I'm not allowed to share the code for any of these projects (university rules), but I can share my thoughts.

 # Saturated Reverse Polish Notation Calculator
 Our first introduction to coursework at University was to create a [Satured Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (SRPN) Calculator.
+Reverse Polish Notation is a mathematical notation where operators follow their operands.
+For example, `1 + 2` would be written as `1 2 +`.
+It is used in many computer systems, as it is easier to parse than infix notation.
 Rather than being given a set of requirements and documentation, our job was to reverse engineer the compiled program and implement as many of the features we could find in Python.
 This proved quite challenging, as there was a whole host of features to be discovered by trial and error, with limited time.

 The project required the use of a stack to store the numbers and allow them to be evaluated in [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), instead of the [infix notation](https://en.wikipedia.org/wiki/Infix_notation) we are all used to.
 This was a great introduction to the concept of stacks, and how they can be used to solve problems.